President and Chief Executive Officer

 Mr. Vitas joined the organization in 2015 with the goal of bringing digital transformation across the entire enterprise.
 Under his leadership, the Marriott Vacation Club brand launched its new visual identity and branding systems, as well as new websites, digital experiences and technologies that deliver on the promise of increased customer satisfaction and shareholder value.

-Prior to joining Marriott Vacations Worldwide, Mr. Vitas managed global brand, digital and marketing communications for Reebok’s training footwear and apparel division.
+Prior to joining Marriott Vacations Worldwide Corporation, Mr. Vitas managed global brand, digital and marketing communications for Reebok’s training footwear and apparel division.
 Prior to his time at Reebok, Mr. Vitas held leadership roles at Electronic Arts, NBC/Universal, AOL and Warner Brothers.

-Mr. Vitas is a graduate of Vanderbilt University and earned a Master of Business Administration degree from Cornell University.
+Mr. Vitas earned a Bachelor of Science degree in business from Vanderbilt University and a Master of Business Administration degree from Cornell University.

 - Ovidio E. Vitas